-In addition to the intuitive interface of PEiD, its functions can also be accessed via command-line, and the detailed documentation can help users get familiarized to the proper commands and parameters.
+In addition to the intuitive interface, its functions can also be accessed via command-line, and the detailed documentation can help users get familiarized to the proper commands and parameters.

 The best results can be obtained if each file is analysed separately as it takes less time to complete the scan, but PEiD also supports batch processing.
 Users can choose a folder, then set PEiD to select the PE files and scan them.